rkuma183/wilsonmar.github.io/_posts/2016-08-01-windows-on-apple-mac-osx.md

    ### Vagrant Global Status

-0. See Ansible instances:
+0. See Ansible instances from any directory:

    <tt><strong>vagrant global-status
    </strong></tt>

-   The response when instances were running:
+   A sample response can include directories that have been deleted:

    <pre>
 id       name    provider   state   directory